-Old meets modern – high tech infrastructure in a beautiful green landscape
+Old meets modern – high-tech infrastructure in a beautiful green landscape

-Take a virtual tour around campus!
+Take a virtual tour around the campus!

-“The Bridge” connects the Central Building with the Bertalanffy Foundation Building.
-This modern building with its approx. 4’000 m² houses experimental research groups active in the life sciences.
-The bridge with its well equipped coffee corner is a place where scientists meet to relax mingle, develop new ideas and collaborations.
+The modern Bertalanffy Foundation Building, with its approximately 4,000 m² of space, houses experimental research groups active in the life sciences.
+The Bridge that connects it with the Central Building,, contains a well-equipped coffee corner and is a place where scientists meet and mingle to relax or develop new ideas and collaborations.

-Lab and Office Building West again merges theoretical and experimental sciences.
-10’000 m² floor area spread over six floors offer space for up to 300 people in 30 research groups.
+Lab and Office Building West merges theoretical and experimental sciences.
+10’000 m² floor area spread over six levels offer space for up to 300 people in 30 research groups.
 This building also houses the Nanofabrication Facility and its clean room.